Curious if your spiritual business needs a website makeover?

 I was expecting at least 3, if not 4 years.

 Let’s explore how to determine whether your website needs a revamp now or if it can hang on a bit longer.

-#1 The design is outdated
+#1 The design has aged

 In 2021, in a world where 90% of people have a smartphone with at least 4G internet in their pockets, it isn’t shocking at all.
-We want to read websites that look at least decent on mobile.
+We want websites that look at least decent on mobile.
 A website not optimized for mobile is a complete disaster, so you definitely need a website redesign.

 You shouldn’t expect your visitors to remember where the important links are placed.
 No matter how amazing your products or services are, 61.5% of visitors won’t have the patience to keep looking.
 They will leave your website if it has bad navigation.

-#4 Slow loading
+#4 Sluggish loading times

 Slow loading, with 88% of people who leave your site, is definitely number #1 among the reasons why you need to redesign your website.

 #5 Visual clutter